kmsherbertvt/CtrlJobs/AdaptiveModes_041724/README.md

 Using this repository, every run of ctrl-(ADAPT-)VQE gets its own "job directory".
 Within this directory gets dumped all the variables used to define the run,
-    a copy of the script used to actually *make* the run, a dangerously serialized states of the *current state* of the run which may or may not be completed, as well as any pdf plots generated during the run.
+    a copy of the script used to actually *make* the run, a dangerously serialized version of the *current state* of the run (which may or may not be completed), as well as any pdf plots generated during the run.

 These directories are loosely organized within a `jobs` directory,